Azure-Samples/media-services-v3-java/VideoEncoding/EncodingWithMESCustomPreset/README.md

 This sample shows how to create a custom encoding Transform using the StandardEncoderPreset settings.
 It shows how to perform the following tasks:

-1. Create a custom encoding transform.
+1. Creates a custom encoding transform.
-1. Create an input asset and upload a media file into it.
+1. Creates an input asset and upload a media file into it.
-1. Submit a job and monitoring the job using polling method.
+1. Submits a job and monitoring the job using polling method.
-1. Download the output asset.
+1. Downloads the output asset.
-1. print urls for streaming.
+1. prints urls for streaming.

 ## Prerequisites